 Consult With a Tax Advisor

 Before changing your withholdings you might want to discuss with a tax advisor.
-With the new tax changes and the lowering of tax rates taking effect in 2018 it’s more beneficial than ever for commission based workers to craft a more strategic tax plan during the year.
+Now is more beneficial than ever for commission based workers to craft a more strategic tax plan during the year.

 For more information on tax policy, check out these articles.